mtulio/provider-certification-tool/docs/support-guide.md

     202210132151_sonobuoy_6af99324-2dc6-4de4-938c-200b84111481.tar.gz
 ```

-### Understanding the Results (stdout)

-- Header
+This is the expected output:

-> TODO: the tabulation is not ok when pasting to Markdown
+> Note: the tabulation is not ok when pasting to Markdown

-- Processed Summary (with example results)
 ```bash
 (...Header...)